da4games/Cyberpunk-Breach-Protocol-Mini-Game/README.md

 <br>

 2. Install Python 3.13.3 (Windows x64 version recommended)  <br><br>
-   > **Note:** ARM-based systems should either use python x64 or install the pre-compiled wheel for curses
+   > **Note:** ARM-based systems should either use python x64 in a venv or install the pre-compiled wheel for curses
 <br>

 3. Install curses:
-   - For the best experience just download the code with the venv and select it s your python version.
+   - For the best experience just download the code with the venv and select it as your python version.

    - For python 3.13.3 x64:
 ```console